jlevy/minify-tw-html/README.md

 ## Tailwind v4 Compilation

-In addition to general minification, minify-tw-html also compiles Tailwind CSS v4.
+In addition to general minification, tminify also compiles Tailwind CSS v4.

 You might think Tailwind v4 compilation would be an easy operation, like a single CLI command, but it seems like it’s not quite that simple.